JulienRobberechts/nodejs-test-double-guide/readme.md

 | mock-require      |      -      |       -       |          -          |           X           |
 | rewiremock        |      -      |       -       |          -          |           X           |

 Some tool are like a swiss army knife for tests (like Jest) doing a lot of different task so you'll find them in multiple categories.
-There are also some compatibility between tools and platform (ES and CommonJS).
+There are also some compatibility issue between tools and platform (ES and CommonJS).

 Let's define each test purpose...